Harold Ford Professor of Commercial Law

 Ian is also well known for his empirical research.
 These projects have included a survey of company directors regarding how they interpret their legal duties; surveys and interviews of senior high school students to ascertain their levels of financial literacy; a survey of listed companies regarding details of their employee share ownership plans; a survey of employees of two major companies regarding why the employees do or do not invest in employee share ownership plans; interviews with institutional investors regarding their interest and involvement in the human resource management practices of companies in which they invest; a survey of young adults regarding their knowledge, behaviour and attitudes about superannuation; a survey of investors regarding their use of prospectuses; a survey of those who have been bankrupt; interviews with financial counsellors who assist debtors in the bankruptcy list of the Federal Circuit Court; a survey of those suffering financial hardship and a survey of financial counsellors who advise those suffering financial hardship; and interviews with enforcement staff of the Australian Securities and Investments Commission regarding their use of civil penalties for contraventions of the Corporations legislation.

-Ian is a respected commentator in the media on corporate governance and corporate law.
+Ian is a respected commentator in the media on corporate governance, corporate law and financial regulation.
 He is regularly interviewed in the financial press and has been interviewed for international newspapers including the New York Times.
 His research has been reported in international newspapers including the Financial Times and the Wall Street Journal.
 Ian has been interviewed on major TV programs such as the 7.30 Report and Lateline, as well as radio programs including the Law Report and various current affairs programs.

 Many of Ian's publications are available on the Social Science Research Network (SSRN).